kingthorin/owasp-mastg/Document/0x08a-Testing-Tools.md

 A script to intercept and modify non-HTTP protocols through Burp and others with support for SSL and STARTTLS interception - <https://github.com/jrmdev/mitm_relay>

-### OWASP ZAP
+### ZAP

-[OWASP ZAP](https://owasp.org/www-project-zap/ "OWASP ZAP") (Zed Attack Proxy) is a free security tool which helps to automatically find security vulnerabilities in web applications and web services - <https://github.com/zaproxy/zaproxy>
+[ZAP](https://www.zaproxy.org/ "ZAP") (Zed Attack Proxy) is a free security tool which helps to automatically find security vulnerabilities in web applications and web services - <https://github.com/zaproxy/zaproxy>

 ### tcpdump